fbpx

-Whether you want to travel to Spain or to any other European country, this article is of great interest to you.
-Because in a very short time the already well-known visa to travel to Europe, the ETIAS form, will finally come into force.
+Whether you want to travel to Spain or to any other European country, this article should be of great interest to you.
+You see, in a very short time, the already well-known visa to travel to Europe, the ETIAS form, will finally come into force.

-In this article you are about to find everything we know so far about this travel authorization, including who will actually need to apply for it, how the step-by-step process will work, its confirmed costs, requirements, and much more
+In this article, we are going to tell you everything we know so far about this travel authorization, including who will actually need to apply for it, how the step-by-step process will work, its confirmed costs, requirements, and much more.

 What is ETIAS?